rymaninc/rymaninc/README.md

 - 👋 Hi, I’m Ryan Manrique @rymaninc
 - 👀 I’m interested in web development and programming.
-- 🌱 I’m currently learning html, css, and python.
+- 🌱 I’m currently learning html, css, javascript, and python.
 - 💞️ I’m looking to collaborate on programming and web development
 - 📫 How to reach me ryan.manrique@gmail.com